ShadowBox23/social-network-api/README.md

   * [Questions](#questions)

   ## Installation
   Once you have cloned the repo to your local machine and have all of the necessary technologies installed.
-In the terminal run npm install and then run node server this will open a local server that you can access via whatever browser you use.
-When you are done make sure to hit control + c in the terminal to end that server so that it doesn't just keep going.
+In the terminal run npm install to get all of the required packages.

   ## Usage
   After installing npm packages, the application will be invoked by using the following command: "npm start".